Getting started

 Clone the git repository

-git clone https://github.com/itsziget/learn-docker.git
+git clone https://github.com/rimelek/learn-docker.git learn-docker

 Scripts

-system/usr/local/bin/nip.sh
+- system/usr/local/bin/nip.sh

-system/etc/profile.d/nip.variable.sh
+- system/etc/profile.d/nip.variable.sh

 It uses the nip command to set the NIP environment variable so you can use the variable in a docker-compose.yml too.
+On Linux, you could copy it to /etc/profile.d/nip.variable.sh, while on macOS, you could execute manually as described below in the “Example Projects” section.

 Example projects

-Check the existence of $NIP variable since you will need it for some examples:
+variable since you will need it for some examples:

 If it does not exist or empty, then set the value manually or run the script below: